cheind/autoregressive/etc/presentation/autoregressive.md

 # Content

 This talk covers
- - an introduction to autoregressive models and limitations,
+ - an introduction to autoregressive models and their limitations,
  - the architectural ideas to overcome those limitations, and
  - few of existing improvements.